lukas-czy/zsh_installer/README.md

 # zsh_installer
-This Repository holds a script and config files to install zsh with addons and my preferred configurations to a ubuntu system.
+This Repository holds a script and config files to install zsh with addons and my preferred configurations to a ubuntu system for the current user.

 In detail the script installs the following:
 - zsh